-- 1) Minimizing energy consumption, carbon emissions, carbon footprint, water use and waste generation - 2) Improving resilience of investments to climate change, and - 3) Increasing use of reusable, recyclable, sustainably certified and locally sourced materials

-Investments with an average or poor sustainability performance may also be acquired where a possibility for improvement of sustainability characteristics has been identified.
-After acquisition, the asset management team is responsible for managing sustainability related risks throughout the rest of the hold period for each asset.
+- 1) Minimizing energy consumption, carbon emissions, carbon footprint, water use and waste generation - 2) Improving resilience of investments to climate change, and - 3) Increasing use of reusable, recyclable, sustainably certified and locally sourced materials is responsible for managing sustainability-related risks and opportunities throughout the rest of the holding period for each asset.
 Costs relating to sustainability initiatives (including carbon audits and capital expenditure aimed at improving energy efficiency of the asset) must be included in the annual asset level business plans implemented by the asset management team.
 LaSalle Europe's dedicated sustainability team provides technical support to the asset management team in the form of high-level sustainable development standards, broad sector-level advice, as well as asset specific sustainability enhancement opportunities.